 4. Start with your veg

 It’s funny but sometimes I’ll google search: recipe tomatoes and avocado or cauliflower and zucchini.
-I made a curry last week simply from typing that, a BBC good food one which I really enjoyed.
+Lots of healthy dishes came up.

 5. Blitz and blend